 Due to longer periods of education and increased labour force participation, mothers are increasingly giving birth later in life.
-Since the beginning of the 1970s, the average childbearing age has increased by nearly five years, to 30.9 years.
-The average age for the first birth is 29.3 years.
+Since the beginning of the 1970s, the average child-bearing age has increased by nearly five years, to 31.1 years.
+The average age for the first birth is 29.5 years.

 This trend is particularly evident among the youngest.
 Around 1970, teenage births accounted for 10 per cent of all births, while the current figure is less than 1 per cent.
-There are now more than four times as many births among women who are aged 40 years and older.
+There are now more than five times as many births among women who are aged 40 years and older than among teenagers.